 1. Two Worlds Myth

 This is the notion that the world is strictly divided into two parts, the rich (North) and the poor (South).
-While that picture was somewhat true in 1970, it no longer reflects reality.
+While that picture was somewhat true in 1970, even then it misrepresented the economic mechanisms in play and hence the direction in which things were moving.
 Most people do not live in poor countries or rich countries, but in (Asian) middle-income countries in between.
 It is shocking that people who claim to be so deeply concerned with the terrible state of the world have not bothered to check a 50 year old worldview for updates.
-(Try the Gapminder Quiz to check how well your own view of the facts fits with reality.)
+(But before getting too smug, take the Gapminder Quiz to check how well your own view of the facts fits with reality.)

 Moreover, middle-income countries are increasingly implicated in global problems from climate change to overfishing and must be part of their solution.
 (China's CO2 emissions, for example, are now twice America's and triple the EU's; emissions from many other South countries are also rising rapidly.)
 This requires working out the specific moral responsibilities of these countries within the cooperative schemes of the global community of nations.
 All this nuance remains invisible to those moral philosophers who continue to see the world in black and white terms of rich countries that get to act (for better or worse), and poor countries who merely suffer, passively waiting to be saved.